Portuguese conquest of Goa: Trapped in the river

-On June 1, the ships sailed away from the riverfront of Goa to the mouth of the Mandovi River, unable to leave for the high seas due to the monsoon storms.
+On 1 June, the ships sailed away from the riverfront of Goa to the mouth of the Mandovi River, unable to leave for the high seas due to the monsoon storms.
 The expedition was now trapped on their own ships within the rivermouth, and for the following three months would endure a severe rationing of supplies to the point of cooking rats and leather, a continuous Muslim bombardment, and the harsh weather conditions, all which threatened to crush the expedition.

 The riverwater was muddy, making fish hard to catch and the water undrinkable, although the heavy rain permitted some of the drinking water to be replenished.
 The Portuguese also suffered from the constant bombardment from artillery pieces on shore which, though erratic, forced them to frequently relocate the ships and avoid going out onto the decks.
 They avoided replying, to save ammunition.
-According to João de Barros: "Thus by hunger and thirst on one part and by war, lightning and Winter thunderstorm on another, the common folk was so stricken that some were driven to desperation".
+According to João de Barros: "Thus by hunger and thirst on one part and by war, lightning and Winter thunderstorm on another, the common folk was so stricken that some were driven to desperation."

 Many jumped overboard and defected, informing the enemy of the scarcity in the armada.
-The Adil Shah however, feared the renewal of hostilities with Vijayanagar at any moment, and wished to conclude a truce with the Portuguese.
-He sent an envoy proposing peace and the nearby town of Cintacora.
+However, Ismail Adil Shah feared the renewal of hostilities with Vijayanagar at any moment, and wished to conclude a truce with the Portuguese.
+He sent an envoy proposing peace to the nearby town of Cintacora.
 Albuquerque received him with an abundant display of food and wine but rejected Ismail's proposal.